-To meet compliance requirements, I want to turn on audit logging on my Amazon Aurora MySQL-Compatible Edition DB cluster to audit database activity.
-Then, I want to publish the DB logs to Amazon CloudWatch so that I can perform real-time data analysis.
+To meet compliance requirements, I want to audit database activity on my Amazon Aurora MySQL-Compatible Edition DB cluster.
+Then, I want to publish the logs to Amazon CloudWatch to analyze my real-time data.

 Resolution